mynameisfiber/gohll/README.md

 encoding much longer.
 Once enough items have been placed into the HLL, the integer encoding is reversed and we insert the old data into a classic HLL structure.

+## Speed

+This library is fast!
+With an error rate of __0.1%__ (ie: `p=20`), while in the sparse regime (ie: small number of items compared to the error rate chosen), we can accomplish about __222,200__ insertions per second on a 2011 Macbook Air.
+For the normal regime (ie: large number of items) we accomplish __708,215__ insertions per second on the same hardware!
+Furthermore, cardinality queries (ie: asking "how many unique elements are in this HLL?") are quite quick.
+While they depend on many subtleties regarding the state of the HLL, they have an upper bound of __7ms__ per query (average of __2ms__) for the same setup.

+It may seem that strange that it is slower to add items to the HLL while it is less full, but this makes sense since we go to extra lengths and have a different insertion model when there aren't many items in order to fulfill the error guarantees.

+If you care more about insertion speed than you do having good error bounds when the HLL is still relatively empty, simply call `h.ToNormal()` on the HLL once you have instantiated it in order to skip the sparse phase.
+This would be desirable if you are pre-loading the HLL with a lot of data and know that once the loading is done, it will be out of the sparse phase anyways (so you may as well get 4x faster insertion speeds to that your loading procedure finishes faster!).

+Benchmarks can be run with `go test --bench=.`

 ## Resources